MicroFocus/Performance-Center-TFS-Plugin/PC.TFS.BuildTask/README.md

 # Supported Product Versions

-This extension supports Performance Center 12.56.
+This extension supports Performance Center 12.56 and later.

-# What's New in this Release
+# What's New in this Release (version 1.0.1)

-> **April 2018**
+> **January 2019**
-> - Added task for running Performance Center tests in Team Foundation Server build process.
+> - Ability to make multiple attempts to run the test on timeslot creation failure.
+> - Fixed defects.

 # Installation Instructions